vladstart1/short-lnk-meteor/readme.md

 # Short Lnk

-Try to start my own application
+Try to start my own application for my new lesson test

 ## Authors